isomerpages/moe-temaseksec/_prospective-students/Direct School Admission 2025/DSA Information (2025 Intake).md

 </p>
 <p>Students will be assessed on their ability in the talent and leadership
-areas so that they are well positioned to benefit from the curriculum offered at Temasek Secondary School.
-Generally, students should possess:</p>
+areas so that they are well positioned to benefit from the curriculum offered at Temasek Secondary School.</p>
+<p>Applicants who do not have prior experience may also apply.
+The school
+will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
+<p>Generally, students should possess:</p>
 <ul>
 <li>
 <p>Good character to positively impact others</p>